- Smooth day-to-night and night-to-day transitions with a simple yet powerful interface.

 Does it work with my camera?

-Does it work with motion control hardware?
+Does it work with motion systems?

-What cables do I need for it?
+What cables or accessories do I need?